tailcallhq/tailcallhq.github.io/docs/contributors/bounty.md

 ---
 title: "Bounty"
-description: "Guidelines for the Tailcall Bounty Program"
+description: "This guide outlines the Tailcall Bounty Program, emphasizing quick, high-quality contributions and collaborative engagement through challenges and rewards.
+It provides essential participation rules and encourages active community involvement for innovation and excellence."
 sidebar_position: 2
 ---